Causal Collaborative Filtering: A Unified Causal View of CF

-Most CF algorithms fall into the user-item associative matching category, such as user-based \cite{resnick1994grouplens,konstan1997grouplens} or item-based \cite{sarwar2001item,linden2003amazon} CF, matrix factorization models \cite{koren2009matrix,mnih2008probabilistic}, as well as many neural network-based matching models, including both function learning \cite{he2017neural} and representation learning \cite{zhang2017joint} approaches.
-These models actually assume a causal graph shown in Figure \ref{fig:causal_graph}(b), where user node $U$ and item node $V$ constitute a collider to influence preference node $Y$.
-Basically, these models assume that the appearance of users and items are independent from each other in observational data (though this may be an unrealistic assumption), and since both $U$ and $V$ are root nodes, we have $P(y|u,do(v))=P(y|u,v)$, which can thus be estimated from observational data using various models.
-This is actually what we have seen in many CF models for years.
+Most CF algorithms fall into the user-item associative matching category.
+These models assume a causal graph shown in Figure \ref{fig:causal_graph}(b), where user node $U$ and item node $V$ constitute a collider to influence preference node $Y$.
+Basically, these models assume that the appearance of users and items are independent from each other in observational data (though this may be an unrealistic assumption), and since both $U$ and $V$ are root nodes, we have $P(y|u,do(v))=P(y|u,v)$, which can thus be estimated from observational data.